-- 2. The standards prescribed by the Secretary of HHS for intermediate care facilities in regulations under the Social Security Act in 42 CFR 442, Subpart C; - 3.
-The requirements established by the state agency responsible for establishing and maintaining health standards, under the authority of 42 CFR 431.610. - B. All therapy required by Medicare or Medicaid certification standards and prescribed by the physician of record shall be considered as covered services and all costs, direct or indirect, shall be included in the cost report.
-These therapeutic opportunities shall include habilitative, rehabilitative or other professional treatments which shall be composed of, for example, medical, dental, nutritional, nursing, pharmacy, physical therapy, occupational therapy, psychological, recreational, social work, speech therapy or other mental retardation specialized services as appropriate. - C. Implicit in any definition of allowable costs is that those costs do not exceed what a prudent and cost-conscious buyer pays for a given service or item.
-If costs are determined by AHCA, utilizing the Title XVIII principles of reimbursement, CMS PUB.15-1, and this plan, to exceed what a prudent buyer would pay, then the excess costs shall not be reimbursable under this plan. - D. All items of expense that providers incur in the provision of routine services, such as the regular room, dietary and nursing services, medical supplies, and the use of equipment and facilities, are allowable.
+2. The standards prescribed by the Secretary of HHS for intermediate care facilities in regulations under the Social Security Act (SSA) in 42 CFR 442, Subpart C.

+3. The requirements established by AHCA under the authority of 42 CFR 431.610.

+- B. All therapy required by Medicare or Medicaid certification standards and prescribed by the physician of record shall be considered as covered services and all costs, direct or indirect, shall be included in the cost report.
+These therapeutic opportunities shall include habilitative, rehabilitative, or other professional treatments which shall be composed of medical, dental, nutritional, nursing, pharmacy, physical therapy, occupational therapy, psychological, recreational, social work, speech therapy, or other intellectual disability specialized services as appropriate. - C. Implicit in any definition of allowable costs is that those costs do not exceed what a prudent and cost-conscious buyer pays for a given service or item.
+If costs are determined by AHCA, utilizing the Title XVIII Principles of Reimbursement, CMS PUB.15-1, and this plan, to exceed what a prudent buyer would pay, then the excess costs shall not be reimbursable under this plan. - D. All items of expense that providers incur in the provision of routine services, such as the regular room, dietary and nursing services, medical supplies, and the use of equipment and facilities, are allowable.
 Expenses for services covered by Florida Medicaid programs other than the ICF/IID Program are not allowable under this plan and should not be included in the ICF/IID cost report for Medicaid.
-These include expenses associated with prescription drugs, physicians' fees, etc. Refer to the services covered by the Medicaid ICF/IIDIID vendor payment in the Florida Medicaid ICF/IID Services Coverage and Limitations Handbook.
+These include expenses associated with prescription drugs, physicians' fees, etc. Refer to the services covered by the Medicaid ICF/IID vendor payment in the Florida Medicaid ICF/IIDcoverage policy.
 Refer to Rule 59G-4.170, F.A.C., for further clarification of allowable and non-allowable costs. - E. Bad debts other than Title XIX, charity, and courtesy allowances shall not be included in allowable costs.
 Bad debts for Title XIX shall be limited to Title XIX uncollectible deductible and co-payments and the uncollectible portion of eligible Medicaid recipients' responsibilities.
 Example: Daily Medicaid reimbursement rate is \$50.00; State pays \$40.00 and resident is to pay \$10.00.
-If Medicaid resident pays only \$8.00, then \$2.00 would be an allowable bad debt.

-Medicaid bad debts are allowable if revenue was earned in the prior year and two collection letters were sent to the appropriate party responsible for the debt within 12 months of revenue
+If the Medicaid resident pays only \$8.00, then \$2.00 would be an allowable bad debt.
+Medicaid bad debts are allowable if revenue was earned in the prior year and two collection letters were sent to the appropriate party responsible for the debt within 12 months of revenue recognition.

-- F. Costs applicable to services, facilities, and supplies furnished to a provider by organizations related to a provider will be governed by 42 CFR 413.17 Medicare (Title XVIII) Principles of Reimbursement, and Chapter 10, CMS PUB.15-1.
-Providers must identify such related organizations and costs in their cost reports. - G. Other costs which are allowable shall be limited by the following provisions: - The owner administrator and owner assistant administrator compensation shall be limited to reasonable levels determined in accordance with CMS PUB.15-1 or as may be determined by surveys conducted by AHCA. - 2.
-Limitation of rents:
+- F. Costs applicable to services, facilities, and supplies furnished to a provider by organizations related to a provider will be governed by 42 CFR 413.17, Medicare (Title XVIII) Principles of Reimbursement, and Chapter 10, CMS PUB.15-1.
+Providers shall identify such related organizations and costs in their cost reports. - G. Other allowable costs shall be limited by the following provisions: - The owner administrator and owner assistant administrator compensation shall be limited to reasonable levels determined in accordance with CMS PUB.15-1 or as may be determined by surveys conducted by AHCA. - 2.
+Limitation of rents: - a.
+It is the intent of the Medicaid program to limit lease cost reimbursement (rent) to the allowable ownership costs associated with the leased land, building, and equipment.
+For the purposes of this provision, allowable ownership costs of the leased property shall be defined as the sum of: - (1) Depreciation, property-related interest, property taxes including personal and real property, property insurance, and other property-related costs as allowed under the provisions of this plan; - (2) Sales tax on lease payments, if applicable; and